ReproNim/stuff2NIDM/README.md

   [summarize_confounds](https://github.com/BabyBrainStudy/SumarizeNibabies), but will soon more to a public repository within the ReproNim organization.
 More retails about how the summarizer works is provided in its documentation.

+  This tool was used to generate the *ABIDE_fmriprep_results.csv* file shared above, by running it on all the ABIDE fmriprep results available at s3://fcp-indi/data/Projects/ABIDE/Outputs/fmriprep.